google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - countPlugins() was throwing an error when a plugin was not found
 - external swf files were not scaled properly
 - the logo was unnecessary shown when going fullscreen if logo.displayTime was being used
+- added a loadPluginWithConfig method to FlowplayerBase, accessible from javascript.
+Fixed double onload callback call.

 3.1.5
 -----